-Notice that we use quotes and that the case sensitivity matters in the example because conditions are not usually case sensitive unless they are placed in quotes.
+Notice that we quotes as well and that the case sensitivity mattered in that example because in general, conditions are not case sensitive unless they are placed in quotes.

 What if you don't use any ANDs or ORs between two words?
 Unless you use quotes, the system puts an implied AND between the two words.
 For example: